SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz_570NAT-HW-X19-25G.md

 SNMP gets and sets are used to retrieve information from the device and display it in tables, as well as to modify values.

-The table information in this driver is shown in the same format as the native user interface of the device.
+The table information in this connector is shown in the same format as the native user interface of the device.

 - The **General** page shows the system information and two buttons that allow you to perform a system reboot or a factory reset.
 - The **Control Port Configuration** page shows the IP, MAC, Net-Mask, and Gateway address of the device.